Island Peak & Heli Exit

 Includes

-- ACCOMMODATION IN KATHMANDU : 3 nights hotel in Kathmandu (3 Star Category) on a bed & breakfast
+- ACCOMMODATION IN KATHMANDU : 3 nights hotel in Kathmandu (3-star category) on a shared room bed & breakfast basis.

-- WELCOME DINNER : Jason Black mountaineering welcome team dinner in Kathmandu.
+- WELCOME DINNER : Team welcome dinner in Kathmandu.

 - STAFF INSURANCE : Medical & Emergency rescue Insurance for all involved Nepalese staff during the trek and climbing.

-- MEMBER LUGGAGE : Up to 15 Kg per member for personal baggage during the trek carrying by porters.
+- MEMBER LUGGAGE : Up to 15 Kg per member during the trek carried by the porter.

-- FOODS & LODGING : 3 Food 3 meals a day (BDL; including tea and coffee) along with accessible accommodation at Hotel/Lodge during the trek.
+- FOODS & LODGING : 3 meals a day (B-L-D including tea and coffee) along with accessible accommodation at Hotel/Lodge/Tea house/Camp during the trek and the high camps.

-- STAFF SALARY & ALLOWANCE : All Nepalese staff & porters’ daily wages, salary, equipment, food & clothing.
+- STAFF SALARY & ALLOWANCE : All Nepalese staff & porter’s daily wages, equipment, food, clothing & Insurance.

-- OXYGEN BOTTLE (O2) : Oxygen bottles will be in stock at base camp in case of an emergency (with appropriate charge).
+- OXYGEN BOTTLE (O2) : Oxygen will be in stock at base camp and on the climb in case of an emergency.

-- HIGH CAMP SERVICE : Necessary cooking gas, cooking pot for a member, high altitude tent (sharing basis), high food for a member, Sherpa, and climbing crews.
+- HIGH CAMP SERVICE : Necessary cooking gas, cooking pot for a member, high altitude tent (sharing basis), high food for a member, all climbing and cooking crew.
 Group climbing gears, and fixed and dynamic rope during the climbing period as required.

-- SUMMIT CERTIFICATE : Island Peak climbing certificate issued by Nepal Mountaineering Association (after climbing the Island Peak successfully).
+- SUMMIT CERTIFICATE : Island Peak summit certificate issued by Nepal Mountaineering Association

 Excludes